2ndSightLab/scanner-traffic/README.md

 # scanner-traffic
-This repository contains network ranges that have hosts scanning home and small business networks in the United States
+This repository contains network ranges that have hosts scanning home and small business networks in the United States.

 Scanners lead to scammers: Sources of rogue traffic from the past few months